natasharamburrun/WDI-34-Project-2---App/README.md

 - Search function to enable clients to search for what look they would like to achieve.
 - Dropdown options for add new hairstyle section
 - Booking system
-- Add a model to the delete functions, to stop accident deleting profile or pictures
+- Add a modal to the delete functions, to stop accident deleting profile or pictures
 - Username to automatically be available on add new picture page